 Students interested in studying East Asia or an East Asian language during their time at Columbia are encouraged to speak with our Director of Undergraduate Studies, Paul Anderer (firstname.lastname@example.org).
 Office hours are held every Friday from 3-5 in 414 Kent Hall.

 The Department offers a major for both Columbia College and General Studies students, as well as a minor for SEAS students.
-The department also offers several courses for non-majors that serve as an introduction to East Asian history and literature.
+For more information about program requirements, please visit the East Asian Studies major page.